 AHRQ Health Literacy Tools for Use in Pharmacies

-The Agency for Healthcare Research and Quality (AHRQ) has developed six health literacy tools for pharmacy and a set of curricular tools for pharmacy faculty:
+The Agency for Healthcare Research and Quality (AHRQ) has developed seven health literacy tools for pharmacy and a set of curricular tools for pharmacy faculty:

 - Pharmacy Health Literacy Assessment Tool & User's Guide.